lmammino/anobiiwidget/README.markdown

 ## AnobiiWidget for Wordpress

+[aNobii](http://www.anobii.com) is a social networking service for book lovers.
+It was set up in 2006 by a private company owned by Greg Sung and based in Hong Kong.
+The service allows individuals to catalogue their books and rate, review and discuss them with other readers.
+The service is available via the aNobii website and iPhone and Android Apps.
+The Apps allow individuals to barcode scan books and read both community and expert reviews.

 ![Widget Screenshoot](http://img593.imageshack.us/img593/3451/schermata20110306a03343.png "Widget Screenshoot")

-Just a Wordpress plugin that adds a widget to display your books from your [Anobii](http://www.anobii.com) account.
+This is a Wordpress plugin that adds a widget to display your books from your [Anobii](http://www.anobii.com) account.
 Currently tested only with Wordpress 3.0 and 3.1.
 It is still in beta, so don't hesitate to commit bugs or suggest improvements.
 Current version: 0.0.1

+## Features

+  * Add a link to your profile around the widget title
+  * Select how many books to show (from 1 to 5)
+  * Select wheter to show book covers (always, never, only on the first book)
+  * Uses AJAX to avoid slowing down the whole website
+  * Choice books with particoular status ( Finished, Not Started, Reading, Unfinished, Reference, Abandoned)
+  * Configurable cache (via transient)

 ## License